 CURRENT HOURS: Santa Barbara Maritime Museum is open Thu-Tues 10 a.m. – 5 p.m.; Outdoors SB Visitor Center is open 7 days a week, 10:30 a.m. – 4:30 p.m.

 Santa Barbara Botanic Garden is a living museum set on 78-acres in the foothills of Santa Barbara with spectacular views of the Santa Ynez Mountains and the Channel Islands 25 miles offshore.
 The collection showcases more than 1,000 native Californian plants viewable on walks along the garden’s five miles of hiking trails through thematic terrain, ranging from a desert landscape to a redwood forest.
 For those inspired to bring some of the natural beauty home, the Garden has a fantastic nursery.
-Advanced reservations are not required; tickets are available for purchase onsite the day of.
+Advanced reservations will be required for non-members after April 11, 2022.
 Due to capacity restrictions, weekdays and late afternoons have most availability currently.
 Learn More

 Another botanical wonderland, Lotusland is a 37-acre estate in Montecito established by the storied Polish opera singer, Madame Ganna Walska, who purchased the property in 1941.
 It’s deservedly regarded among the top 10 gardens in the world and includes rare collections of endangered Cycads, a newly renovated Japanese Garden, prehistoric ferns, and more.
 The only way to experience the 25 majestic thematic gardens firsthand is on a two-hour self-guided tour.
 Given the residential location, the seasonal tours have always been by-appointment-only and are bookable online.
 Learn More

 You can step back in time to experience Montecito as it was in the 1920s and 1930s at Casa Del Herrero, “House of the Blacksmith.”
 The historic landmark estate and gardens are set on 11 stunning acres.
 While the Spanish Colonial Revival architecture of George Washington Smith and the meticulously appointed home filled with 15th and 16th Century Spanish artifacts are a top draw, the Moorish-style gardens are equally fascinating.
 In fact, the eclectic mix of Country Place Era and Moorish-inspired gardens are part of its National Historic Landmark status.
 Docent-led tours have always been by-appointment-only and will fill you with facts about the owner, George Fox Steedman, and his family.
-A maximum of six guests are allowed per tour.
 Learn More

 A historic Goleta gem, Rancho La Patera & Stow House was founded by William Stow, who was legal counsel to Southern Pacific Railway as well as a Speaker of the State Assembly.
 He purchased the property in 1871 for his son Sherman, who planted the first commercial lemon orchard in California on the grounds in 1873.
 Sherman’s son went on to influence the growth of the region’s citrus industry, which still thrives to this day.
 Visitors can get a taste of ranch life on self-guided strolls through the gardens and delve into Goleta’s history on docent-led tours of the Stow House.
 The 19th Century specimen gardens feature some impressive old trees, and the redwood trees in Stow Grove Park provide the perfect shade for a picnic.
 Learn More